How this Artist is Channeling the Power of Faith and Alternative Futures through Music

 Edited by Marian Mohamed

 Georgi Wilbur in Sonya Kagan cuff and necklace, in Alienant lace suit.
-(Photo/Zach Bergen)
+(Photo courtesy of Zach Bergen)

 Growing up in an environment that shunned, embarrassed, and even bullied her, Georgi Wilbur complied and distanced herself from everyone, even her family, to survive.
 Despite disillusioning beginnings, Wilbur developed a beautiful worldview, channeling much of that into her persona, Bangs.
-Currently, Wilbur is focusing on her personal projects: her latest album and her record label BITCHOUSE.
+Currently, Wilbur, an artist based in New York, is focusing on her personal projects: her latest album and her record label BITCHOUSE.
 Wilbur’s goal for BITCHOUSE is to combine some of the darkest pop with synth music and DJing.

 Through BITCHOUSE, Wilbur reimagines her future with the goal of connecting and giving to others.